CONVEI: Collaborative Network for Valuing Earth Information

 Join us

 The magnitude and pace of global change demands rapid assessment of the state of our planet and the life that thrives on it.
 As governments, business, and financial institutions are increasingly committing to goals for sustainable development, understanding how science can improve decisions and their impacts on the planet is imperative to meeting those commitments.
-That’s why WWF, NASA, NOAA and USGS have formed a new collaboration that studies the role of information in decision-making to improve both.
+That’s why WWF, NASA, and USGS have formed CONVEI—the Collaborative Network for Valuing Earth Information—to study the role of information in decision-making to improve both.

 With the rapidly increasing development of satellite and other technologies, scientists are now able to gather increasingly sophisticated and detailed information about how the Earth’s physical, chemical, and biological (and many aspects of societal) systems behave.
 This information, called Earth Observations (EO), can provide real-time, globally available, and publicly accessible information for decision-makers to track current and future natural impacts and prioritize which actions to take for their localities.
 For example, conservation programs are using satellite data to evaluate program impacts on biodiversity, regulators are using airborne observations of methane emissions to identify point sources, land managers and emergency services are increasingly turning to EO-based wildfire forecasts to plan interventions and evacuations, and many other uses are proliferating.
 Importantly, EO can also democratize knowledge by providing people with direct access to powerful tools and information about the challenges their communities may face—knowledge that can be used to strengthen their influence and amplify their voice around decision-making in the places they live.